Who’s Responsible for Building in the Floodplain?

 Kerr County does participate in FEMA’s National Flood Insurance Program (NFIP), which requires it to regulate construction in flood zones.

-why were cabins in the floodway?
+That leaves the hard question: why were cabins in the floodway?

 Some were built decades ago and were likely grandfathered in.